-Chloe handles a diverse range of industrial and medicinal materials-based subject matter, encompassing consumer chemistry, sustainable technology and implantable and bench-top medical devices including molecular diagnostics instruments, disposable fluidic cartridges, stents and bone fixation devices.
+Chloe handles a diverse range of materials-based subject matter, encompassing industrial and consumer chemistry, corrosion protection, sustainable technology and medical devices including molecular diagnostics instruments, disposable fluidic cartridges, implantable materials, and bone fixation devices.
+She handles mainly European prosecution and opposition cases that require a co-ordinated strategic approach and often involve associated disputes.

 Chloe enjoys swimming and competes at National level.
 She keeps up her musical skills playing flute with a local orchestra, and she is a cooking (and eating) enthusiast.